The file system

 normpath(path::AbstractString) -> String

-Normalize a path, removing "." and ".." entries and changing "/" to the canonical path separator for the system.
+Normalizes the path by removing the "." and ".." elements and changing the "/" to the canonical path separator for the system.

 Examples